CrystalMiaoshu/PAFBenchmark/README.md

 ## For further details please related to our paper.
 If you are going to use datasets, please cite our article.

 @article{miao2019neuromorphic,<br />
-  title={Neuromorphic Benchmark Datasets for Pedestrian Detection, Action <br />Recognition, and Fall Detection},<br />
+  title={Neuromorphic Benchmark Datasets for Pedestrian Detection, Action Recognition, and Fall Detection},<br />
-  author={Miao, Shu and Chen, Guang and Ning, Xiangyu and Zi, Yang and Ren, <br />Kejia and Bing, Zhenshan and Knoll, Alois C},<br />
+  author={Miao, Shu and Chen, Guang and Ning, Xiangyu and Zi, Yang and Ren, Kejia and Bing, Zhenshan and Knoll, Alois C},<br />
   journal={Frontiers in neurorobotics},<br />
   volume={13},<br />
   pages={38},<br />